Biraj Maharjan

-Biraj Maharjan (बिराज महर्जन; born 18 September 1990) is a footballer from Nepal.
+Biraj Maharjan (बिराज महर्जन; born 18 September 1990) is a Nepalese former professional footballer.
 He made his first appearance for the Nepal national football team in 2008.

 Career

-Biraj Maharjan is a Nepalese defender who, after graduating from ANFA Academy joined the Three Star Club in 2007.
-Despite being a defender he can shoot with both feet and has scored 11 domestic goals.
+Biraj Maharjan is a Nepalese defender who, after graduating from ANFA Academy, joined the Three Star Club in 2007.
+Despite being a defender, he can shoot with both feet and has scored 11 domestic goals.

 International career

-Maharjan made his national team debut on 25 March 2008 in a friendly that Nepal won 1–0 against Pakistan at Pokhara, Kaski.
+Maharjan made his national team debut on 25 March 2008 in a friendly match, in which Nepal won 1–0 against Pakistan in Pokhara, Kaski.

-On 31 August 2015, he won 50 Cap for Nepal national football team in a friendly match against India.
+On 31 August 2015, he won his 50th cap for Nepal national football team in a friendly match against India.
 He is the most capped player for Nepal national football team.
 He made his last appearance in Nepal jersey on 29 March 2021 at Dasharath Rangasala, Kathmandu in which Nepal beat Bangladesh by 2 goal in finals of Three Nations Cup.